 CW4 Ervin was considered a pioneer of Army Aviation.
 He was one of the first pilots to experiment with armed helicopters, and he served with the first transportation company to be equipped with the Sikorsky CH-34 Choctaw and CH-37 Mohave helicopters.
 During the Vietnam War, he was assigned to the 478th Aviation Company (Heavy Helicopter).
 Mr. Ervin retired from the United States Army in July 1969 after 21 years of service.

-At 1735, 2 September 1969, as a civilian pilot working for ERA Helicopters in Alaska, Ervin was flying a Sikorsky S-64E Skycrane, N6964E, near Prudhoe Bay, when the helicopter broke up in flight and crashed.
-Chief Erwin and two others aboard were killed.
+At 1735, 2 September 1969, as a civilian pilot working for ERA Helicopters in Alaska, Ervin was flying a Sikorsky S-64E Skycrane, N6964E, on the North Slope near Prudhoe Bay, when the helicopter broke up in flight and crashed near a drilling site, Southeast Eileen.
+Chief Erwin and two others aboard, Byron Davis and Allen Bryan, were killed.

 The National Transportation Safety Board determined that a tail rotor pitch control link failed due to a fatigue fracture.
 The NTSB accident report also cited improper factory installation as a factor.